certbot/certbot/docs/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Certbot client supports dynamic discovery of plugins through the
-`setuptools entry points`_.
-This way you can, for example, create a
+`setuptools entry points`_ using the `certbot.plugins` group.
+This
+way you can, for example, create a custom implementation of
-custom implementation of `~certbot.interfaces.IAuthenticator` or
+`~certbot.interfaces.IAuthenticator` or the
-the `~certbot.interfaces.IInstaller` without having to merge it
+`~certbot.interfaces.IInstaller` without having to merge it
 with the core upstream source code.
 An example is provided in
 ``examples/plugins/`` directory.